 - a.
 The north (left) culvert is at a slightly lower elevation at the upstream end, therefore the north (left) culvert was conveying a majority of the base flow at the time of the inspection. - b.
+The north (left) culvert had some joint separation near the downstream end.
+Rocks have accumulated causing a small flow obstruction. - c.
 Strained and detached tie bars were observed in the north (left) culvert.
 One joint with broken tie bars was previously re-grouted by the City of Crystal, but the joint reopened and a 1-1/2 inch gap in the joint was observed during the 2008 inspection.
-A 3 inch gap in the joint has been noted since 2009. - c.
-Spalled concrete and exposed reinforcing was observed in various locations in the south (right) culvert. - d.
-Fractured pieces of concrete and grout were observed at various joints in both culverts. - e.
-Longitudinal and circumferential cracks were observed in both culverts. - f.
-Cracks were observed in the road pavement above the structure. - g.
-Sediment has deposited in the channel between Brunswick Avenue crossing and 32nd Avenue crossing and created two deltas in the channel.
+A 3-inch gap in the joint has been noted since 2009. - d.
+Spalled concrete and exposed reinforcing were observed in various locations in the south (right) culvert. - e.
+Fractured pieces of concrete and grout were observed at various joints in both culverts. - f.
+Longitudinal and circumferential cracks were observed in both culverts. - g.
+Cracks were observed in the road pavement above the structure. - Sediment has deposited in the channel between Brunswick Avenue crossing and 32nd Avenue crossing and created two deltas in the channel.
 The channel was armored with boulder riprap in 2014.
-The sediment delta has been observed since 2017.
+The sediment delta has been observed since 2017. - i.
 Two boulders had fallen out of place on the south (right) side of the natural boulder wall, between Brunswick Avenue crossing and 32nd Avenue crossing, and were deposited in the channel bottom.

-- Repair detached tie bars. - Repair fractured concrete and grout at joints in the culverts. - Replace bounders into the natural boulder wall between Brunswick Avenue crossing and 32nd Avenue crossing. - Remove deposited sediment and vegetation in the channel between Brunswick Avenue crossing and 32nd Avenue crossing. - Monitor spalled concrete and exposed reinforcing in the culverts. - Monitor minor cracks in the culverts and road.
+- Repair detached tie bars. - Repair fractured concrete and grout at joints in the culverts. - Replace bounders into the natural boulder wall between Brunswick Avenue crossing and 32nd Avenue crossing. - Remove deposited sediment and vegetation in the channel between Brunswick Avenue crossing and 32nd Avenue crossing. - Monitor spalled concrete and exposed reinforcing in the culverts. - Monitor minor cracks in the culverts and road. - Monitor joint separation in north (left) side culvert.